Heat 1 tablespoon ghee in a heavy pan or kadai. Keep the heat to medium and let the ghee melt.

 To the powdered sugar in the jar, add the rava+coconut mixture.

-Grind to a semi-fine or fine texture.
+Grind to a semi-fine or fine texture but do not make to a floury texture.
 Keep the grinder jar aside.

-In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low flame.
+In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low heat.

 Add 3 tablespoons chopped nuts.
 You can add almonds, pistachios, cashews or any nuts you like.